pdm-project/pdm/docs/docs/pyproject.md

 ## Build C extensions

-Currently building C extensions still rely on `setuptools`.
-You should write a python script which contains a function named `build` and accepts the arguments dictionary of `setup()` as the only parameter.
+Currently building C extensions still relies on `setuptools`.
+You should write a python script which contains a function named `build` and accepts the parameter dictionary of `setup()` as the only argument.
-In the function, update the dictionary with your `ext_modules` settings.
+Update the dictionary with your `ext_modules` settings in the function.

 Here is an example taken from `MarkupSafe`: